gvaghasiya02/acm-resources/README.md

 ## Repository Structure

 - `ACM/asterix-code.zip`: Contains the AsterixDB setup we used for the experiments.
+If it does not work use https://github.com/gvaghasiya02/asterixdb_gaurav/tree/Adaptivegroupby
 - `ACM/Experiments/`: Scripts for loading data and running experiments.
 - `ACM/32mb2nc2dpacmMetrics.csv`: Contains the results and metrics used in the paper.